 The Erasmus+ Online Linguistic Support (OLS) provides language assessments and courses for Erasmus+ and European Solidarity Corps participants and aims to improve their knowledge of the language in which they will volunteer or work abroad so that they can make the most out of their experience.

 European Solidarity Corps participants can get a Youthpass certificate at the end of their experience.
-This is a European recognition tool for non-formal and informal learning in youth work, developed by SALTO.
+This is a European recognition tool for non-formal and informal learning in youth work and solidarity activities, developed by SALTO.
 Youthpass enables young people to reflect and record their learning and skills development, in a way that can be translated both within and outside the youth sector and across Europe.
 The European Commission has prepared a series of leaflets (15MB) for project organisers on how they can use Youthpass throughout their projects.
 Find out more on the Youthpass guide.